gruntwork-io/docs/docs/patcher/getting-started/telemetry.md

 # Telemetry

 Patcher uses [sentry.io](https://sentry.io) for application performance monitoring and error tracking.
-This data to helps us catch bugs quickly and improve Patcher.
+This data helps us catch bugs quickly and improve Patcher.

+### Anonymous UUID

-When you first run Patcher, we assign an anonymous UUID for that Patcher install.
+When you first run Patcher, we generate an anonymous UUID for that Patcher install.

 This UUID is stored in `~/.patcher/config.json` and the same UUID will be sent each time you run Patcher.

 Example `config.json` file:
 ```